-- [ITU-T K.52] Recommendation ITU-T K.52 (2004), Guidance on complying with limits for human exposure to electromagnetic fields. - [ITU-T K.61] Recommendation ITU-T K.61 (2003), Guidance to measurement and numerical prediction of electromagnetic fields for compliance with human exposure limits for telecommunication installations. - [ITU-T K.70] Recommendation ITU-T K.70 (2007), Mitigation techniques to limit human exposure to EMFs in the vicinity of radiocommunication stations. - [ITU-T K.83] Recommendation ITU-T K.83 (2011), Monitoring of electromagnetic field levels. - [ITU-T K.91] Recommendation ITU-T K.91 (2012), Guidance for assessment, evaluation and monitoring of human exposure to radio frequency electromagnetic fields. - [ITU-R SM] ITU-R Handbook (2011).
-Handbook on Spectrum Monitoring. - [EN 50383] CENELEC EN 50383:2010, Basic standard for the calculation and measurement of electromagnetic field strength and SAR related to human exposure from radio base stations and fixed terminal stations for wireless telecommunication systems (110 MHz 40 GHz).
+- [ITU-T K.52] Recommendation ITU-T K.52 (2016), Guidance on complying with limits for human exposure to electromagnetic fields. - [ITU-T K.61] Recommendation ITU-T K.61 (2008), Guidance on measurement and numerical prediction of electromagnetic fields for compliance with human exposure limits for telecommunication installations. - [ITU-T K.70] Recommendation ITU-T K.70 (2007), Mitigation techniques to limit human exposure to EMFs in the vicinity of radiocommunication stations. - [ITU-T K.91] Recommendation ITU-T K.91 (2017), Guidance for assessment, evaluation and monitoring of human exposure to radio frequency electromagnetic fields. - [EN 50383] CENELEC EN 50383:2010, Basic standard for the calculation and measurement of electromagnetic field strength and SAR related to human exposure from radio base stations and fixed terminal stations for wireless telecommunication systems (110 MHz-40 GHz).

-- [EN 50400] CENELEC EN 50400:2006, Basic standard to demonstrate the compliance of fixed equipment for radio transmission (110 MHz~40 GHz) intended for use in wireless telecommunication networks with the basic restriction or the reference levels related to general public exposure to radio frequency electromagnetic fields, when put into service. - [EN 50401] CENELEC EN 50401:2006, Product standard to demonstrate the compliance of fixed equipment for radio transmission (110 MHz~40 GHz) intended for use in wireless telecommunication networks with the basic restriction or the reference levels related to general public exposure to radio frequency electromagnetic fields, when put into service. - [EN 50492] CENELEC EN 50492:2008, Basic standard for the in-situ measurement of electromagnetic field strength related to human exposure in the vicinity of base stations. - [IEC 62232] IEC 62232 ed.
-1.0 (2011), Determination of RF field strength and SAR in the vicinity of radiocommunication base stations for the purpose of evaluating human exposure.
+- [EN 50400] CENELEC EN 50400:2006, Basic standard to demonstrate the compliance of fixed equipment for radio transmission (110 MHz-40 GHz) intended for use in wireless telecommunication networks with the basic restrictions or the reference levels related to general public exposure to radio frequency electromagnetic fields, when put into service. - [IEC 62232] IEC 62232:2017, Determination of RF field strength, power density and SAR in the vicinity of radiocommunication base stations for the purpose of evaluating human exposure.